Suicidal Tendencies: Get Your Fight On!, Still Cyco Punk After All These Years and upcoming fifteenth studio album (2018–present)

-Drummer, Brandon Pertzborn has filled in as a drummer for the band as well as Tye Trujillo filling as a bassist, most likely due to the relationship his father, Robert Trujillo has with the band.
-Ben Weinman, guitarist of Suicidal Tendencies, has announced that there will be new Suicidal Tendencies shows soon.

-On Jan 7th 2023, the official Suicidal Tendencies account streamed what seems to be a new song for a new album.
+Drummer Brandon Pertzborn had filled in Lombardo (who around this time had joined Mr. Bungle and Testament) as a drummer for the band as well as Tye Trujillo filling as a bassist, most likely due to the relationship his father, Robert Trujillo has with the band.
+Weinman announced that there would be new Suicidal Tendencies shows soon.
+On January 7, 2023, the official Suicidal Tendencies social media account streamed what seemed to be a new song for a new album.

+Drummer Greyson Nekrutman announced on April 18, 2023 via his social media page that he would be joining Suicidal Tendencies as the replacement of Brandon Pertzborn, who later joined The Offspring.
+In February of the following year, Nekrutman left the band to join Sepultura on their final world tour and was replaced by current Infectious Grooves and former Slipknot drummer Jay Weinberg.

+On July 5, 2024, Suicidal Tendencies released a new version of their 1999 track "We Are Family" entirely in Portuguese under the title "Nós Somos Família".
+This marked the band's first song with Weinman, Trujillo and Weinberg, and included additional vocals by Brazilian musicians Badauí (CPM 22), João Gordo (Ratos de Porão), B Negão (Planet Hemp), Rodrigo Lima (Dead Fish), Supla, Fernanda Lira (Crypta), Milton Aguiar (Bayside Kings), Mayara Puertas (Torture Squad), Felipe Ribeiro (Treva), Pirata Homes (Anjo dos Becos), Ya Amaral (Eskrota), Júnior Bass, as well as football player Marinho and skateboarder Sandro Dias.
+Thiago Castanho and Marcão Britto also provided guitar on the track.
+Suicidal Tendencies released its first original song in nine years, "Adrenaline Addict", on April 18, 2025, which coincided with the band opening for Metallica on selected dates to their M72 World Tour the same month.

 Style and influence

-Suicidal Tendencies have been influenced by a variety of genres, including punk rock, speed metal, hardcore punk, surf music, heavy metal, funk, and reggae, and by artists such as Jimi Hendrix, the Ramones, the Sex Pistols, the Beatles, Led Zeppelin, Pink Floyd, Rush, Black Flag, the Germs, Dick Dale, Black Sabbath, the Circle Jerks, T.S.O.L., the Who, the Middle Class, the Simpletones, China White, the Hated, Motörhead, the Plugz, the Big Boys, War, Bob Marley and Frank Zappa.
-While their early material, including their first album, is considered hardcore punk, the band is well known for combining elements of thrash metal with funk, punk rock and alternative rock.
-Critics have also described Suicidal Tendencies as "the godfathers" of the genre crossover thrash, which they have been credited for creating along with Texas-based band D.R.I. and New York-based band Stormtroopers of Death.
+While their early material, including their self-titled debut album, is considered hardcore punk, the band is well known for combining elements of thrash metal with funk, punk rock and alternative rock.
+Critics have also described Suicidal Tendencies as "the godfathers" of the genre crossover thrash, which they have been credited for creating along with Texas-based band D.R.I. and New York-based Stormtroopers of Death.

-Various artists have expressed their admiration for Suicidal Tendencies or have cited them as an influence, including Anthrax, Biohazard, Body Count, Children of Bodom, Death by Stereo, Dub War, Green Day, Jane's Addiction, Incubus, Killswitch Engage, Korn, Limp Bizkit, Megadeth, Metallica, MxPx, NOFX, The Offspring, P.O.D., Pantera, Papa Roach, Pennywise, Rage Against the Machine, Sepultura, Sevendust, Skrillex, Slayer, Slipknot, Soulfly, Staind, System of a Down, Terror and Hank Williams III.
+Various artists have expressed their admiration for Suicidal Tendencies or have cited them as an influence, including Anthrax, Body Count, Children of Bodom, Green Day, Jane's Addiction, Killswitch Engage, Megadeth, NOFX, The Offspring, Rage Against the Machine, Sepultura, Sevendust, Skrillex, Slayer, Slipknot, Soulfly, Staind, and Terror.